July 15, 1291

 July 15, 1955

-Meeting on an island in the Bodensee (Lake of Constance) 18 Nobel Prize winners including the Germans, Otto Hahn and Werner Heisenberg sign an appeal to world governments, warning of the dangers of atomic war.
+Mainauer Kundgebung, meeting on an island in the Bodensee (Lake of Constance) takes place where 18 Nobel Prize winners including the Germans Otto Hahn and Werner Heisenberg sign an appeal to world governments, warning of the dangers of atomic war.

 July 15, 1959